orsonteodoro/oiledmachine-overlay/docs/EBUILD_STYLE_GUIDELINE.md

 }

 pkg_postinst() {
-einfo "The datacenter stole Larry The Cows water!"
+ewarn "The datacenter stole Larry The Cows water!"
 	if ! use cowpen ; then
-einfo
+ewarn
-einfo "Security Notice"
+ewarn "Security Notice"
-einfo
+ewarn
-einfo "Larry the cow has escaped!" einfo
+ewarn "Larry the cow has escaped!" ewarn
 	fi
 }